matt-d/Blogging-with-N8N/publisher_agent.md

 **Ghost Publication**: Post created in Ghost CMS as draft **File Suggestion**: Save as `[generated-slug].html`

+**CRITICAL OUTPUT REQUIREMENT**: You MUST include confirmation that the Ghost Publisher Tool was executed successfully.
+Your final output must show:
+- HTML content generated ✓
+- Ghost post created ✓ (with post ID or confirmation)
+- Publication status: draft ✓

 ## Instructions for Use
 1. Receive final draft content from Content Editor
 2. Validate input and set default values for missing fields
 3. Generate optimized meta title, slug, and description
 4. Create complete HTML document with all SEO elements
 5. Validate HTML structure and meta tag compliance
-6. **Use Ghost Publisher Tool to create post in Ghost CMS**
+6. **EXECUTE Ghost Publisher Tool to create post in Ghost CMS** (REQUIRED)
 7. Generate publication metadata and summary
-8. Deliver publication-ready HTML document and Ghost post confirmation
+8. Deliver publication-ready HTML document AND Ghost post confirmation
 9. Ensure all SEO and social media elements are properly configured

+**STEP 6 IS MANDATORY**: You cannot skip the Ghost Publisher Tool execution.
+This is what actually publishes the content to your website.